Toufool/AutoSplit/README.md

 ## CAPTURE REGION
 - Click "Select Region"
 - Click and drag to form a rectangle over the region you want to capture.
-- Adjust position, height, and width manually to make slight corrections to the capture region.
+- Adjust the position, height, and width of the capture region manually to make adjustments as needed.
 - You can freely move the window that the program is capturing, but resizing the window will cause the capture region to change.
 - Once you are happy with your capture region, you may unselect Live Capture Region to decrease CPU usage if you wish.

 ## OPTIONS
 ### Show Live Similarity
-- Shows the live similarity between the capture region and your split image.
+- Displays the live similarity between the capture region and your split image.
 This number is between 0 and 1, with 1 being a perfect match.

 ### Show Highest Similarity
 - Shows the highest similarity between the capture region and current split image.

 ### Similarity Threshold
 - When the live similarity goes above this value, the program hits your split hotkey and moves to the next split image.
 A good starting point is 0.9.
+- Setting this value to 1.0 is useful for testing purposes.

 ### Pause Time
 - Time in seconds that the program stops comparison after a split.
 Useful for if you have two of the same split images in a row and want to avoid double-splitting.
 Also useful for reducing CPU usage.